InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-12-organization.md

 DISCLAIMER:
 The information contained within this article is purely hypothetical, and intended for educational purposes
-(i.e., to demonstrate how a red team organization may be structured).
+(i.e., to demonstrate how a red team organization may be structured and operate).